MicrosoftDocs/SupportArticles-docs/support/windows-hardware/drivers/IStiDeviceControl-GetMyDevicePortName-incorrect-port-name-multiple-USB.md

 ---
 title: IStiDeviceControl::GetMyDevicePortName may return incorrect port name when multiple USB scanners connected
-description: This article discusses the problem when you connect multiple USB scanners on Windows 11 and GetMyDevicePortName returns incorrect port name of a device. ms.date: 05/02/2022 ms.custom: sap:Print driver
+description: This article discusses the problem that occurs when you connect multiple USB scanners on Windows 11 and GetMyDevicePortName returns incorrect port name of a device. ms.date: 05/02/2022 ms.custom: sap:Print driver
 author: Dipesh-Choubisa